 Breweries Named for the Motor City

-A year after Detroit Beer Co. launched, Motor City opened its doors in Midtown’s Cass Corridor.
+Motor City Brewing Works, the city’s oldest operating craft brewery, opened its doors in Midtown’s Cass Corridor in 1994.
 It’s morphed into a posh destination for many things Made in Detroit.
 Shoppers can leaf through vinyl or catch a show at Jack White’s Third Man Records, pick up bespoke watches and bags at Shinola, or, oh yeah, enjoy some of the sour and farmhouse ales made famous by Jolly Pumpkin at this Detroit outpost, each within a stone’s throw of each other.
 Motor City Brewing is charming inside and out with a beer garden in the front and two-level pizza-centric pub indoors.
 There are seasonals and experimental batches galore.
 But beers such as Ghetto Blaster, probably the only 3.8% ABV English-style mild ale among any American brewery’s list of flagships, are so popular that it’s additionally brewed and canned under its alternating-proprietorship at Brew Detroit back near Batch.

 “It’s a Michigan Thing”